 Confidence in the age of transparency

-Once implemented, tax transformation will not only address the transparency imperative, but it will also provide the ability to access, understand, report, analyze, and draw insights from across the organization.
-Therein lies a golden opportunity for tax leaders as they pursue the transformation of their function from a largely compliance-focused role to one that adds greater strategic value to the business over the long-term.
+Once implemented, tax transformation will not only address the transparency imperative, but it will also provide the ability to access, understand, report, analyse, and draw insights from across the organisation.
+Therein lies a golden opportunity for tax leaders as they pursue the transformation of their function from a largely compliance-focussed role to one that adds greater strategic value to the business over the long-term.

 About the Deloitte Tax Transformation Trends Survey